Trade Show Supplies 101

 2. A Story

-How do you make people remember you?
+How do you make people remember you or your company?
 Give them a story to tell and retell themselves after they leave.
+Make it memorable and repeatable.
 Maybe you’ll be the topic of discussion over drinks with colleagues that night.
-“Did you see how many card holders they had?
-I counted at least eight–and somehow, it still looked good!”

 A “story” can start as simply as, “Now if you look on the back of my card, you’ll see….”